-First, hold your horses just a minute longer.
-We want to give you a quick rundown on the phases of your annuity.
+I know that you’re anxious to find out what your payout options here.
+But, hold your horses just a minute longer.
+We first need to briefly refresh you on the phases of your annuity.

 The second is the annuitization phase or the payout phase.
 That means when you’re the age of 59 ½ you can begin making withdrawals from your annuity without getting hit with a penalty.

 Both of these phases will be impacted by when you actually being to receive payments.
 And, this is something you must consider when buying your annuity contract.
 Do you want to receive payments right away?
 Or, do you want to wait until a later date?